Updated on April 04, 2019

 - During single 3D printing session, we printed two T-800 models at once in order to have as identical specimens as possible.
 Altogether, we ran three 3D printing sessions and produced six T-800 models.

 - During the first session we cleaned both T-800 models and submerged them in IPA for 20 minutes.
 First model was dried and no post-curing was done.
 Second model was dried and immediately post-cured for 90 minutes.

 - We cleaned both T-800 models of second session and submerged them in IPA for 45 minutes.
 First model was dried and no post-curing was done.
 Second model was dried and immediately post-cured for 90 minutes.

-- Models of third session were cleaned and submerged in IPA for 90 minutes.
+- Models of third session stayed in IPA for 90 minutes.
 We dried the first model and did no post-curing.
 While, we dried the second model and immediately post-cured it for 90 minutes.

 After 48 hours we did thorough examination of the quality of each specimen and its surface.
 Although, there are quite a few models, we can quite easily group results and make conclusions.